netascode/go-netconf/docs/operations.md

 **Notes:**
 - Request-specific timeout takes precedence over context deadline
-- If no timeout is specified, uses the client's `OperationTimeout` (default: 60s)
+- If no timeout is specified, uses the client's `TotalTimeout` (default: 2min)
 - Useful for operations that may take longer than the default timeout
+- This timeout spans all retry attempts

 ### DefaultOperation